Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State vs. Indiana State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest features the Michigan State Spartans (7-5) and the Indiana State Sycamores (11-1) matching up at Jack Breslin Students Events Center (on December 30) at 2:00 PM ET.
-This matchup, according to our computer prediction, will result in a 78-72 win for Michigan State.
+Saturday's contest that pits the Michigan State Spartans (7-5) versus the Indiana State Sycamores (11-1) at Jack Breslin Students Events Center has a projected final score of 78-72 (based on our computer prediction) in favor of Michigan State, who is the favorite in this matchup by our model.
+Tipoff is at 2:00 PM ET on December 30.

 The matchup has no set line.